BUEB Main page

 Menu

-Office for Academic Development
+Office for Education Development

-Office for Academic Development
+Office for Education Development

-The mission of the Office for Academic Development is to establish and shape a university culture of education where every student can effectively learn in accordance with their abilities and goals.
+The mission of the Office for Education Development is to establish and shape a university culture of education where every student can effectively learn in accordance with their abilities and goals.
 We aim to emphasize inventive and student-centered teaching methods and prioritize excellence in both learning and teaching for all participants involved in the educational process.
 Our team specializes in pedagogy, educational development, educational technology, and educational research.
 Our tasks include building a community of instructors, developing their professional skills, providing professional support for curriculum development, as well as supporting and coordinating educational design and development processes.

 Educational methodology innovations